Boards and Commissions

 The City of Kennedale is always looking for enthusiastic residents who are eager to take an active role in shaping the community’s future.
 Our advisory boards thrive on the knowledge and dedication of those willing to volunteer their time and talents.
 These boards supply recommendations and guidance to Council, and are an invaluable resource to staff.
-Like the Mayor and Council, board members are volunteers, and paid just $1.00 per meeting.
-By being paid, each board member is provided the maximum liability coverage available under state law in the event of a lawsuit stemming from a recommended action adopted by the advisory board.
+Like the Mayor and Council, board members are volunteers, but are paid $1.00 per meeting, which allows the City to provide the maximum liability coverage available under state law.

 All boards meet at City Hall (405 Municipal Drive).
 The regular meeting times of each board is listed on their page, and all meetings are open to the public.
 We do always urge you to check the calendar for the latest information, as sometimes it’s necessary to change or add meeting dates.
 If you’re interested in applying, there's a link to the online application below.
 If you have questions, please contact City Secretary Leslie Galloway at 817-985-2104 or email@example.com.

 Interviews with Council are conducted annually in October, and appointments made at the Regular Council meeting that month.
 Please apply now, and we will contact all qualified applicants for interviews at the appropriate time.